-How we prevent bullying at Taunton Prep and Pre-Prep Schools:
+How we prevent bullying at Taunton Nursery and Pre-Prep School:

-1) Weekly pastoral meetings in TPS and TPPS afford all staff the opportunity to raise awareness of potential bullying issues with the PHOY's, Deputy Head Pastoral, Senior Deputy Headmaster and Head of Pre-Prep.
-All are also readily contactable in person or via e-mail.
-Form Tutors have regular contact with their tutees and can reflect upon any changes in behaviour as an early warning system to identify potential bullying.
-Staff are asked to report and record any concerns they have /notice, on the same day the concern arises.
+- 1) Weekly pastoral meetings afford all staff the opportunity to raise awareness of potential bullying issues with the Head of Pre-Prep who is also readily contactable in person or via e-mail.
+Class teachers can reflect upon any changes in behaviour as an early warning system to identify potential bullying. - 2) In TPPS: The Behaviour Management Policy will be adhered to using sanctions and actions that are age and stage appropriate. - 3) We use age appropriate assemblies to explain the School's policy on bullying and celebrate Anti-Bullying Week.
+Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.

-2) In TPS: The Behaviour, Sanctions and Pastoral Care Policy highlights the various levels of sanctions available to respond to bullying.
-This would be Level 3 at the very least, in addition to the actions described later in this policy.

-3) In TPPS: The Behaviour Management Policy will be adhered to - using sanctions and actions that are age and stage appropriate.

-4) In TPS: We use appropriate assemblies to explain the School's policy on bullying and celebrate Anti-Bullying Week.
-Our PSHEE and SMSC programmes are structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
 The programme is structured to enforce the message about community involvement and taking care of each other.
-Our ethos is, "speak up and speak out", if something is wrong.
-It specifically tells pupils whom they should inform if they are being bullied, or are worried that another pupil is being bullied, and this information is reinforced by posters throughout the school.

-5) In TPPS: We use appropriate language, books, puppets and props, circle time models and The Big Bag of worries to support disclosure.

-6) A strong pastoral system, based around small Form / Tutor Groups, routinely deliver messages reinforcing positive behaviour.

-7) Assemblies and the School's weekly newsletter, The Courier, recognise and celebrate diversity.
+It specifically tells pupils whom they should inform if they are being bullied, or are worried that another pupil is being bullied, and this information is reinforced by posters throughout the school. - 4) In TPPS: We use appropriate language, books, puppets and props, circle time models and The Big Bag of worries to support disclosure. - 5) A strong pastoral system routinely delivers messages reinforcing positive behaviour. - 6) Assemblies and the School's weekly newsletter, The Courier, recognise and celebrate diversity. - 7) In TPPS: Pre- Prep has a posting box or a bag etc. for worries.
+Children can use role play, books and puppets to support disclosures. - 8) Every member of staff is trained on how to respond to such allegations as part of their INSET / induction training. - 9) The Head of TPPS has a Behaviour Management Log.

-8) In TPS: All our pupils are encouraged to tell any member of staff at once if they know that bullying is taking place.

-9) In TPPS: Pre- Prep has a posting box or a bag etc. for worries.
-Children can use role play, books and puppets.

-10) Every member of staff is trained on how to respond to such allegations as part of their INSET / induction training.

-11) In TPS: All reported incidents are recorded on MIS and investigated at once.
-We always monitor reported incidents and keep records to evaluate the effectiveness of the approach adopted and to enable patterns to be identified.
-The Deputy Head Pastoral reviews all bullying incidents on a weekly basis to maintain a holistic picture of different aspects of school life; academic, boarding, sport, break times.

-12) In TPPS: The Head of TPPS has a Behaviour Management Log.
 The TPPS Behaviour Management Policy is strictly adhered to.
-Zero tolerance approach and incidents are dealt with in partnership with parents, the child and staff.
-PSHEE - lessons are used effectively to tackle, bigger misconceptions, incidents etc. Internet safety is delivered as an integral part of ICT and parents are actively encouraged in workshops.
+There is a zero tolerance approach and incidents are dealt with in partnership with parents, the child and staff.
+PSHEE lessons are used effectively to tackle, bigger misconceptions, incidents etc. Internet safety is delivered as an integral part of ICT and parents are actively encouraged in workshops. - 10) In TPPS: Children can engage in group block play, den building, role-play, ball games.

-13) In TPS: Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
-There are areas of the playground, such as the quiet area outside the staff room, that are appropriate for more vulnerable groups.
-Staff are trained to be alert to inappropriate behaviour or pupils of concern.

-14) In TPPS: Children can engage in group block play, den building, role-play, ball games.
 Positive behaviour and resources are planned to encourage positive participation and interaction.
-All staff are strategically placed in zoned areas.

-15) We provide leadership training to those Year 8s in positions of responsibility which specifically covers the importance of offering support and assistance to younger and vulnerable pupils.
-Pupils in Y7 and in Y6, are also Playground Leaders/Champions.

-16) We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils.
+All staff are strategically placed in zoned areas. - 11) We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils.

-17) CEOPS website is used to deliver internet safety lessons at an age-appropriate level through PSHEE lessons in Years 3 - 8.

-How we handle bullying at Taunton Prep and Pre-Prep Schools:
+How we handle bullying at Taunton Nursery and Pre-Prep School: